had cured many and, as a result, those who had diseases were pressing

 U Online Ministries Home Page | Daily Reflections

-Tuesday is the Memorial of Saint Agnes, Virgin and Martyr.
-Friday is the Memorial of Saint Francis de Sales, Bishop and Doctor of the Church.
-Saturday is the Feast of the Conversion of Saint Paul, Apostle, with its own special readings.
+Monday is the Memorial of Saint Agnes, virgin and martyr.
+Thursday is the Memorial of Saint Francis de Sales, bishop and doctor of the Church.
+Friday is the Feast of the Conversion of Saint Paul, Apostle.
+Saturday is the Memorial of Saints Timothy and Titus, bishops.

-The Third Sunday of Ordinary Time brings us to a cycle of Matthew's gospels that will be used during most Sundays of Ordinary Time this year.
+The Third Sunday of Ordinary Time brings us to a cycle of Matthew's gospels during every Sunday of Ordinary Time this year.
 This week we see the call of the first disciples as Jesus stops Andrew and his brother, Peter on the beach. “'Come after me, and I will make you fishers of men'.
 At once they left their nets and followed him.”

 Daily Prayer This Week

 Ordinary Time is the longest Season of the Church year.
-There are still seven weeks of Ordinary Time before Lent begins March 5.
+This year we have only a few weeks of Ordinary Time until Lent begins.
 These weeks between the Christmas season and Lent are an important time to continue to work on our habits of focusing our desires early in the day and talking with the Lord throughout the day, in the background of our busy lives.
-This is how we become “contemplatives in action” and find intimacy with God without leaving the context of our real lives.
+This is how we become "Contemplatives in action" and find intimacy with God without leaving the context of our real lives.

 How do we do that with the hectic pace of our lives?
 We hear people say "I don't have time to pray."
 It isn't about finding more time but more focus in our day with God.
 With this type of focusing and active consciousness, we find ourselves surprised at the time we really do have.
 There are dozens of times in all of our days during which our minds are occupied with something: a song, re-playing the last event, practicing a conversation with someone, having an imaginary argument with someone, thinking through the "to do" list of the day.
 We can learn to fill these times with whatever we choose.
 If we choose to let it be about our relationship with our Lord, it transforms our lives.